CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 41.1.1.=[G/Z/ol-i/s4]

-41.1.2.sec=no reference to {_harmonised_standards} covering the requirements referred to in Section {Chapter.III.Section.2.Xnum} of this Chapter or, as applicable, the obligations referred to in Sections {Chapter.V.Section.2.Xnum} and {5.3.Xnum} of Chapter V has been published in the Official Journal of the European Union in accordance with Regulation (EU) No 1025/2012, and no such reference is expected to be published within a reasonable period.
+41.1.2.sec=no reference to {_harmonised_standards} covering the requirements referred to in Section {Chapter.III.Section.2.Xnum} of this Chapter or, as applicable, the obligations referred to in Sections {Chapter.V.Section.2.Xnum} and {5.3.Xnum} of Chapter {Chapter.V.Xnum} has been published in the Official Journal of the European Union in accordance with Regulation (EU) No 1025/2012, and no such reference is expected to be published within a reasonable period.

 41.1.00.1.sec=When drafting the {_common_specifications}, the Commission shall consult the advisory forum referred to in Article {Article.67.Xnum}.